-While not number one in size, that goes to the black giant squirrel, the Indian giant squirrel (aka Malabar giant squirrel) is a close 2nd.
+While not number 1 in size, that goes to the black giant squirrel, the Indian giant squirrel (aka Malabar giant squirrel) is a close 2nd.
 These technicolor rodents can be found in the Satpura hill range of Madhya Pradesh and also Maharashtra, in India.
 They prefer deciduous and evergreen forests.
 These colorful critters are listed as Least Concern by the IUCN, due to their abundant numbers.

 First the Stats…